Josh Bell Player Props: Guardians vs. Pirates

-After going 0-for-3 in his last game, Josh Bell and the Cleveland Guardians face the Pittsburgh Pirates (who will hand the ball to Mitch Keller) at 7:05 PM ET on Tuesday.
+The Cleveland Guardians, including Josh Bell and his .500 slugging percentage over his past 10 games, battle starting pitcher Rich Hill and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Pirates.
+He hit a home run while going 2-for-5 in his last game against the Pirates.

 Josh Bell Game Info & Props vs. the Pirates